dfreilich/summaries/CleanCode.md

 ### Chapter 10: Classes
 > We want our systems to be composed of many small classes, not a few large ones.
 Each small class encapsulates a single responsibility, has a single reason to change, and collaborates with a few others to achieve the desired system behaviors. (p.
 140)

+### Chapter 12: Emergences
+> A system that is comprehensively tested and passes all of its tests all of the time is a testable system.
+Systems that aren't testable aren't verifiable.
+Arguably, a system that cannot be verified should never be deployed. (p.
+172)

+> The majority of the cost of a software project is in long-term maintenance.
+In order to minimize the potential for defects as we introduce change, it's critical for us to be able to understand what a system does.
+The clearer the author can make the code, the less time others will have to spend understanding it. (p.
+175)

+> All too often we get our code working, and then move on to the next problem without giving sufficient thought to making that code easy for the next person to read.
+Remember, the most likely next person to read that code will be you. (p.
+176)

+> Take a little pride in your workmanship.
+Spend a little time with each of your functions and classes.
+Choose better names, split large functions into smaller functions, and generally just take care of what you've created.
+Care is a precious resource. (p.
+176)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)